 Subsequently, silica gel must have been deposited in the former bubble,

 which had not been a one-step process, as can be concluded from the two

 small cavities below, which persisted for a while between the gel until

-silica clusters settled into an emulsion separated from the water above
+silica clusters settled into an suspension separated from the water above

 by a level boundary.
 (Much later, crystalline quartz grew in the